oxsecurity/megalinter/docs/configuration.md

     cwd: "workspace"   # Will be run at the root of the workspace (usually your repository root)
 ```

+## CLI lint mode

+Each linter has a lint mode by default:

+- `list_of_files`: All files are sent in single call to the linter
+- `project`: The linter is called from the root of the project, without specifying any file name
+- `file`: The linter is called once by file (so the performances may not be very good)

+You can override the CLI_LINT_MODE by using configuration variable for each linter (see [linters documentation](https://oxsecurity.github.io/megalinter/supported-linters/))

+- Linters with `project` default lint mode can not be overridden to `list_of_files` or `file`

+Special considerations:

+- As list of files is not sent to the linter command, linters using `project` lint mode do not take in account some variables like FILTER_REGEX_INCLUDE and FILTER_REGEX_EXCLUDE.
+For those linters, you must check their documentation to define ignore configuration as it is awaited by the linter (for example with a `.secretlintignore` file for secretlint)

 <!-- configuration-section-end -->